Our Curriculum Guide

 James River Day School Music Department is proud to offer choral, instrumental, and theatrical programs designed to instill a lifelong love and appreciation of the arts through a wealth of experiences both as a performer and audience member.
-A progression of core musical concepts is taught in elementary school, developed in middle school, and supported through eighth grade with Middle School Band and Show Choir.
+A progression of core musical concepts is taught in elementary school, developed in middle school, and supported through eighth grade with Middle School Band and Choir.
 Strings are introduced in third grade and offered through eighth grade with Orchestra.
 The theater department advances public speaking, acting, and performance skills with musical plays and productions offered K-8.
 Students are given ample opportunities to perform and perfect their talents during the school year and with extracurricular activities such as after-school chorus (grades 3-4), as well as private instruction.

 Students begin studying a second language, either French or Spanish, in Kindergarten, and continue that study until graduation.
 Eighth graders take French I or Spanish I, earning high school credit.
 Students with aptitude and motivation may accelerate and take Spanish II in the eighth grade.
 French and Spanish instruction seeks to create oral proficiency first, followed by the ability to read and write the target language.
 Cross-curricular, cultural projects help students appreciate the diversity of world languages and the importance of learning about other cultures.

 As scholars, leaders, and citizens for the 21st century, students will analyze, utilize, curate, and create digital content wisely and ethically across academic disciplines.
 Current technology applications are incorporated into all of our classrooms and areas of study, as appropriate.
-Kindergarten and first grade have access to iPads while each 2nd through 8th grader has one-to-one access to Chromebooks for use in the classroom.
+Kindergarten and first grade have access to iPads while each 2nd through 4th grader has access to Chromebooks and iPads for use in the classroom.
 In grades 5-8, students use their own devices with Chromebooks being the recommended devices.
 In addition, we provide direct instruction to grades K-7 in our computer lab.
-The technology curriculum encompasses six fundamental areas of instructions including: coding, content creation, content analysis, file management, keyboarding, Internet safety and digital citizenship.
+The technology curriculum encompasses six fundamental areas of instruction including: coding, content creation, content analysis, file management, keyboarding, internet safety, and digital citizenship.

 Essential Technology Content Areas